justinvail/SinkConnectorTesting/README.md

 ## Different sink connectors
 This repo can be forked and adjusted for other sink connector types.
 Please keep in mind that the volume mount in the Connect container may need to change based on your connector type.
-Like wise the [jdbcConnect](./connectMount) folder may also need updated.
+Like wise the [connectMount](./connectMount) folder may also need updates.
 Finally, the [sink connector configuration](./connectConfigs/sinkConnector.json) will need to be updated as well.

 ## Adjusting the json connector configuration for different environments